WICG/view-transitions/explainer.md

     a.
 A container pseudo-element and child replaced pseudo-element for each shared element on the old page using state saved in step 3.

     b.
-A container pseudo-element and child replaced pseudo-element for each element with sharedId attribute on the new page.
+A container pseudo-element and child replaced pseudo-element for each element with the `sharedid` attribute on the new page.
 The container is reused if already present.

     c.
 A replaced element for the root/html element identified via ::shared-new-root.